-Nobody, outside of a lawyer, can tell you whether to stop making your mortgage payments -- especially not real estate agents, because we are not licensed to give legal advice.
+Nobody, outside of a lawyer, can tell you whether to stop making your mortgage payments—especially not real estate agents—because they are not licensed to give legal advice.
 This is a personal decision that sellers need to make for themselves.
 There are consequences if you stop making payments.
 Here are a few things to consider:

 Are You Willing to Go Through Foreclosure?

 Typically, lenders will not authorize a short sale until the seller finds a buyer, but that status is changing.
 Realize there is no guarantee that a lender will accept a short sale, and not every lender is required to let you sell on a short sale.

 If you begin the short sale process and stop making your payments, should the short sale be denied and you cannot make up the back payments, you may find yourself involuntarily losing your home through foreclosure.